 - High heat is the best for cooking steak, because the less time it spends cooking, the more tender it will be.
 That makes the air fryer GREAT for cooking steak.

 - The air fryer cooks food by blowing intensely hot air down and around it—an ideal way to make juicy, tender steak that will have your family oohing and ahhing.

-As the French will be the first to tell you, the key to a great-tasting steak is the steak’s quality (and not overcooking it, but we’ll get to that).
+As the French will be the first to tell you, the key to great-tasting steak flavor is the steak’s quality (and not overcooking it, but we’ll get to that).

 For the last several months, we’ve been getting our meat from ButcherBox, a meat delivery service that delivers high-quality, sustainable, and humanely-raised beef, chicken, pork, and s right to our door.

 It’s convenient, there’s zero commitment (ship what you want when you want it), and I feel good knowing I am putting my money towards farmers and fishermen who are using sustainable practices.